-- Check out children’s books about using the potty, and read them with your child [e.g., Everyone Poops by Taro Gomi (1993) and Going to the Potty by Fred Rogers (1986)].
+- Check out children’s books about using the potty and read them with your child [e.g., It’s Potty Time by Chris Sharp (2009) and Once Upon a Potty by Alona Frankel (2007)].

 - Let him observe you or other children (if they are willing) using the toilet.